Large-Raccoon/LW-Score-Tracker/README.md

     - Minimum Version: Windows 10

 2. Powershell
     - The bulk of this tool uses Powershell where version 5.1 is installed by default on Windws 10 and 11.
-However, Powershell 7 provides a superior experience and can be acquired from the link below if desired.
+However, Powershell 7 provides a superior experience and can be acquired by installing via winget (see below for command)
     - Source: Install from terminal (open command prompt or PowerShell from the Start Menu)
     - Minimum Version: 5.1 (default in Windows 10 and 11)
     - Recommended Version: 7.5.2 (or greater)